The name of the organization shall be the Edmonds Unitarian Universalist Congregation.

-The organization shall be a member of the Unitarian Universalist Association and the Pacific Northwest District, and the Pacific Western region of the Unitarian Universalist Association or their successors.
+The organization shall be a member of the Unitarian Universalist Association and the Pacific Northwest District of the Unitarian Universalist.

 Members and Emeritus Members shall be removed from membership upon written request of the member or upon death.
 Members and emeritus members may be removed by a vote of the Board of Trustees for disruptive conduct that seriously impairs the functioning of the organization.

 In addition, the Board of Trustees may vote to remove members if they cease to fulfill the responsibilities of membership and Emeritus Members if they can no longer be contacted.

 As part of the organizationís historical records, a record of names of former members will be kept.

 The Annual congregational Business Meeting shall be held on a day within the month of April or

 At the close of the annual all-church pledge drive each year, a regular congregational meeting shall be held to